willzjc/TICK-docker/README.md

 By using docker-compose all four official TICK stack images are started and linked together.
 To know more about the individual components see [this](https://influxdata.com/)

+There is also [this community Docker Swarm Compose file](https://gist.github.com/cdelaitre/85949d8b697359a319e30a678e23d8bd) as well.

 ## Usage

 Start all the images as follows: